I wrote this series because I find that many people get a little confused about an agile transformation.

 People who are accustomed to only one deliverable for many weeks or months feel this way.
 They are not bad people.
 However, they don't know what their options are, nor how to accomplish them.

-If you recognize these challenges in your organization, consider joining Gil Broza and me at the Influential Agile Leader workshop in Toronto, April 24-25, 2019.
+If you recognize these challenges in your organization, consider joining Gil Broza and me at the Influential Agile Leader workshop.
 You'll see who holds which beliefs, and where you might start to influence them.
 Please join us.

 Help your agile transformation succeed.
 Discover the beliefs people hold, and experiment with how you can help them work differently.